-Many golfers will mark their white golf balls with some sort of unique pattern.
+Many golfers mark their golf balls with a permanent marker with some sort of unique pattern or line.
 This is to help identify their ball when it is out on the course or to help them line up their putts.
 Both are allowed in the game of golf.
 Being able to identify your specific golf ball can eliminate confusion and potential penalty strokes (hitting someone else’s ball).

-The worst as a beginner is if you can’t remember where you hit it.
-This happened to me a lot in the beginning.
+The worst is if you can’t remember where you hit it.
+It happens a lot as a beginner.

 The time allotted now to finding a lost golf ball is 3 minutes.
 This helps with the pace of play.
 If you lose a ball, it is ok to hunt around for it just don’t spend a lot of time or the pace will slow considerably.
 This is why it is really important to keep an eye on your ball as it lands and stops so you can find it faster when it is your turn.

-It is good to help others find their ball as well as long as you are not up next to hit.
-If that is the case, hit first then go help.
+It is good etiquette to help others find their ball as well as long as you are not up next to hit.
+If that’s the case, hit first then go help.

 Always think about the pace of play.

 A quick note: this gets more into the actual “rules” of golf, but if your ball is lost in a penalty area (water) you can take a drop along the path where it went in.
 If your ball is lost in a non-penalty area, the rule is to hit from the same spot you just hit from previously.

-If you think it might be lost, save time by hitting a provisional ball from the same spot and just tell everyone “this is a provisional” in case you can’t find your ball.
-This will save a lot of time than having to go back to your original spot to hit another.
+If you think it might be lost just after you hit, save time by hitting a provisional ball from the same spot and just tell everyone “this is a provisional” in case you can’t find your ball.
+This will save a lot of time than having to go back to this original spot later on.